"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

-Two articles demonstrated that spatial audio helps anchor users in the virtual environment by simulating the direction and proximity of voices and ambient sounds.
+The identified articles demonstrated that spatial audio helps anchor users in the virtual environment by simulating the direction and proximity of voices and ambient sounds \cite{deacon2023invoke,weissker2019multi}.
 Weissker et al. \cite{weissker2019multi} found that using binaural spatial audio---which simulates 3D sound perception by delivering slightly different signals to each ear---improved triadic collaboration by enhancing social presence, turn-taking behavior, and attentional alignment.
-Participants reported being more aware of their teammates' positions and smoother conversational flow compared to non-spatial audio conditions \cite{weissker2019multi}.
+Participants reported being more aware of their partner’s position and smoother conversational flow compared to non-spatial audio conditions \cite{weissker2019multi}.
 However, Immohr et al. \cite{immohr2023proof} found that spatial audio did not significantly improve performance in a negotiation task, suggesting that the effectiveness of audio design depends on the type of task and the dynamics of user interaction.
-The processing and presentation of spatial audio also influence how immersive and credible virtual interactions feel.
+The processing and presentation of spatial audio also influence users’ sense of presence and the credibility of virtual interactions.
 Immohr et al. \cite{immohr2024evaluating} evaluated different binaural rendering methods and found that more realistic spatial cues improved both the perceived authenticity of communication and the naturalness of user responses.
-These subtle auditory refinements encouraged more lifelike exchanges, particularly in tasks where directional cues and conversational nuance played a critical role.
+These subtle auditory refinements encouraged more lifelike exchanges, particularly in tasks where directional cues and conversational nuance were critical.

 Movement also plays an important role in collaborative tasks within Social VR, particularly those involving co-navigation or shared spatial exploration.
 Rios et al. \cite{rios2018users} found that synchronizing avatar footstep sounds and animations with users' real movements enhanced spatial awareness.
 Participants navigated more accurately and walked closer to objects and collaborators.
 Although participants' subjective sense of presence did not change significantly, behavioral indicators suggested stronger alignment between users and their avatars \cite{rios2018users}.